Every grower of plants has an occasional order

 afford to put the plants back in their various 6-7 growing houses and then

-re-pull them the next week and there's insufficient space to hold them over
+re-pull them the next week.
+And there's insufficient space to hold

 in the packing greenhouse and/or the light in that medium shade temporary